roman-amphitheaters/roman-amphitheaters/README.md

 To **load the geojson directly** into QGIS, use the "Add Vector Layer..." item of the "Add Layer" submenu of the "Vector" menu.
 Paste the follwing URL into the 'URI' field after choosing "Protocal: HTTP..." as the source: https://roman-amphitheaters.github.io/roman-amphitheaters/roman-amphitheaters.geojson .

-# Example of Python code for mapping and networking
+# Simple Python code for mapping and networking
 [Jupyter notebook](ramphs-simple-maps-network.ipynb) that generates static and interactive maps and network.

 # Other Resources